-In providing more fixed annual funding of OPEBs, the Amended OPEB Funding Agreement and Mortgage payments eliminates Stelco's variable funding obligations tied to excess free cash flow that could have resulted in significant additional OPEB funding contributions and provides greater certainty to our employees as to deposits into the trusts.
+In providing more fixed annual funding of OPEBs, the Amended OPEB Funding Agreement and Mortgage payments eliminates Stelco's variable funding obligations tied to excess free cash flow that could have resulted in significant additional OPEB funding contributions and provides greater certainty to our employees and retirees as to deposits into the trusts.

-Common Share Dividend
+Common Share Special Dividend

-On July 31, 2018, the Board of Directors declared a special dividend of \$1.69 per common share, payable on August 15, 2018 to shareholders of record as of August 10, 2018 and a quarterly cash dividend of \$0.10 per common share, payable on August 17, 2018 to shareholders of record as of August 10, 2018.
-The dividends have been declared as "eligible dividends" for purposes of the Income Tax Act (Canada).
+On July 31, 2018, the Board of Directors declared a special dividend of \$1.69 per common share, paid on August 15, 2018 to shareholders of record as of August 10, 2018.
+This special cash dividend represented excess cash from operations arising from the Company's positive financial performance during the first half of 2018.